IUREDCap/redcap-etl/docs/DeveloperGuide.md

 the Basic Demopraphy REDCap project that has the data for the
 tests:

-1. download the Basic Demography REDCap project:
+1. In REDCap, create a project using the
+   "Upload a REDCap project XML file" option, and specify the following file from REDCap ETL:

         tests/projects/BasicDemography.REDCap.xml

-2. create a REDCap project using the
-   "Upload a REDCap project XML file" option, and specify the file downloaded in the previous step
-3. request an API token for the project you just created (or create a token if you are an admin)
+2. Request an API token for the project you just created (or create a token if you are an admin).
+The token needs to have export and permission.

 The next thing you need to do is to create the configuration file for the Basic Demography project: